 Kristol is currently finishing her master’s in Neuropsychology at the Universidad Mayor in Santiago, Chile.
 In hopes of bringing a voice to the constant struggles educators are presently facing, her master’s thesis, “Relationship between stress and cognitive processes in primary schoolteachers working online during the COVID-19 pandemic”, looks into the relationship between stress and cognitive functions in K-12 teacher who had to overcome the hassles of teaching remotely.

 HeartMind e-News Editor and Consultant

 Lauren is a researcher and editor passionate about building thoughtful, evidence-based solutions.
 She is a user experience researcher for a non-profit and has served as a consultant for CEI since 2018 on various projects and publications.
 She holds an MA in Cognitive Science in Education from Teachers College, Columbia University (2019) and other degrees in integrative neuroscience, evolution, and sustainable food systems.

 Kevin Simpson has 15 years in education with K-16 roles ranging from teacher, specialist, lead teacher, mentor, coordinator, adjunct professor, and consultant.
 He has taught a range of grade levels and content areas.
 The last ten years he has focused on mathematics.

 Meghan Wenzel, MS

-Meghan is a Researcher and Writer with the Center for Educational Improvement.
+Meghan is a Senior Researcher, Writer, and Co-Editor of HeartMind eNews with the Center for Educational Improvement.
 With a background in developmental cognitive neuroscience and education, Meghan is very interested in early brain development and subsequent school performance and life opportunities.
 She is co-author of Compassionate School Practices: Fostering Children's Mental Health and Well-Being.